This content is incomplete and may be inaccurate, feel free to look around & please check back later for updates.

 For all radios:

-- 4 x solderless RCA plugs (for the Atoto line out converters)
+- 4 x solderless RCA plugs (for the Atoto line out converters) (maybe a few more to replace existing AUX

 - Wire terminals/caps/crimps/joiners